 High cholesterol is just one of the many root causes of heart disease.
 Some of them include other diseases, oxidative stress, smoking, and high blood pressure.

 When you avoid foods high in cholesterol, you’re avoiding foods such as eggs, shellfish, fish oil, and meat, all of which are highly nutritious.
-Recent studies have proven that these products have no correlation whatsoever to the risk of heart disease.6 So these foods are actually healthy for your body and might even combat the other
+Recent studies have proven that these products have no correlation whatsoever to the risk of heart disease.6 So these foods are actually healthy for your body and might even combat the other causes.

 So instead of going extreme, eat all foods in moderation.
 Also, alter your lifestyle, stay active, and lose weight to reduce cholesterol naturally.
 Foods such as legumes, avocados, and certain fruits and veggies will actually lower your cholesterol.